samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 #### Level 6: Blessed Healer

 The healing spells you cast on others heal you as well.
-Immediately after you cast a spell with a spell slot that restores Hit Points to one or more creatures other than yourself, you regain Hit Points equal to 2 plus the spell slot’s level.
+Immediately after you cast a spell with a spell slot that restores Hit Points to one or more creatures other than yourself, you regain Hit Points equal to 2 plus the spell slot's level.

 #### Level 17: Supreme Healing

-When you would normally roll one or more dice to restore Hit Points to a creature with a spell or Channel Divinity, don’t roll those dice for the healing; instead use the highest number possible for each die.
+When you would normally roll one or more dice to restore Hit Points to a creature with a spell or Channel Divinity, don't roll those dice for the healing; instead use the highest number possible for each die.
 For example, instead of restoring 2d6 Hit Points to a creature with a spell, you restore 12.

 ### Light Domain

 *Bring Light to Banish Darkness*

 The Light Domain emphasizes the divine power to bring about blazing fire and revelation.
-Clerics who wield this power are enlightened souls infused with radiance and the power of their deities’ discerning vision, charged with chasing away lies and burning away darkness.
+Clerics who wield this power are enlightened souls infused with radiance and the power of their deities' discerning vision, charged with chasing away lies and burning away darkness.

 The Light Domain is associated with gods of truth, vigilance, beauty, insight, and renewal.
 Some of these gods are identified with the sun or as charioteers who guide the sun across the sky.
 Others are sentinels who pierce deception.
-Some are deities of beauty and artistry who teach that art is a vehicle for the soul’s improvement.
+Some are deities of beauty and artistry who teach that art is a vehicle for the soul's improvement.

 #### Level 3: Light Domain Spells